forthowin/forthowin.github.io/about.md

 permalink: /about/
 ---

-Just your average joe who loves anime, video games, manga, tennis, basketball, and ofcourse programming!
+Just your average joe who loves anime, video games, manga, tennis, basketball, and of course programming!

 ### Contact me